Psalms For Life

 6 We pass like shadows—mere breaths

-hustling to stockpile all we can
+hustling to pile up all we can

 without knowing who will get it in the end.”